Looking to make unforgettable memories or a place that has it all? Then read our blog on the best...

 Begin the road trip at the village of Cheddar, boasting superb scenery with magnificent cliff faces on either side of the route.
 Sweep through the gorge and keep your camera close to catch a great shot before exiting the natural wonder.
 The next section of the scenic drive sees the rocks replaced with trees and the gradient becomes gentler, concluding this short road trip.

 Spend a moment or two within the village of Ashwick, where you will find a choice of four pubs for refreshments before discovering the rest of Somerset.

 Trip length: Up to 30 minutes

 For more travel inspiration or to plan your next holiday route, take a look at our very own Travel Guide or if you are seeking a place to stay, take a look through thousands of holiday cottages available across the UK.
-If you know of a scenic road trip that hasn’t made our top 10, be sure to share it with us on Facebook, Twitter and Instagram!
+Be sure to take a break on your UK road trip and visit one of these service stations in the UK!